lelit/pglast/docs/ast.rst

    .. attribute:: is_program
       :type: bool

-      is 'filename' a program to popen?
+      Is 'filename' a program to popen?

    .. attribute:: filename
       :type: str

-      filename, or NULL for STDIN/STDOUT
+      Filename, or NULL for STDIN/STDOUT

    .. attribute:: options
       :type: tuple